-The Manage Upgrades menu is used to perform updates after you receive an upgrade:
+The Manage Upgrades menu is used to perform updates after you receive an upgrade.
+Use them only if the installation notes tell you to.
+Most of the time they aren't needed.

-- Upgrade DB/Text for SQL>Control Database.
+• Upgrade DB/Text for SQL>Control Database.
 When you receive updates to the DB/Text for SQL software, and the upgrade notes specify that this is needed, use this command to update the control database and all existing DB/Text for SQL textbases to the latest version of the software.
 However, you have the option to only update the control database-you can use the Upgrade DB/Text for SQL>Textbases command (see the next bullet) to update your textbases later.
-For more information, see "Upgrading the Control Database" on page 8. - Upgrade DB/Text for SQL>Textbases.
+For more information, see "Upgrading the Control Database" on page 6.

+- Upgrade DB/Text for SQL>Textbases.
 If you choose not to upgrade your existing DB/Text for SQL textbases when you upgrade the control database (see the previous bullet), use this command to upgrade one or more textbases to the latest version of the software.
-For more information, see "Upgrading DB/Text for SQL Textbases" on page 8. - Upgrade DB/Text for SQL>Menu Screens.
+For more information, see " - Upgrading DB/Text for SQL Textbases" on page 7. - Upgrade DB/Text for SQL>Menu Screens.
 When you receive updates to the DB/Text for SQL software, use this command to update your existing menu screens to the latest version of the software.